atsushieno/md-typescript/README.md

 	- It runs tsc to generate javascript output from set of ts sources.
 	- It provides simple syntax highlighting.
 	- It gives some code completion for members.
+	- It provides tooltip for the language item at cursor.

 It uses console node.js server to interoperate with typescript language service to retrieve code completion information and so on.